 It’s quite hard to hate anyone you create, but I’d have to say I can make an exception for Dicky Savage: I think he wins the ‘most hated character’ accolade.

-Another thing that may happen is I like a character too much to kill them off.
+Another thing that sometimes happens is I like a character too much to kill them off.
 This has happened a few times, but I don’t want to put too many spoilers on here.
 On the other hand, sometimes I stick to my guns and a character has to go… no matter how much I love them.
-But, then again, the beauty of the way the Souls Series is structured is you can always visit a character again.
+But, then again, the beauty of the Souls Series is you can always visit a character again.

 I certainly think it’s a possibility and events like the one I described earlier (my colleague in the nightclub) give it some credence.
 But, for me, it’s more hope then belief.
 I hope we get more than one go at life; some of us need it!